syncfusion-content/javascript-docs/js/Icon/EJ-Icons.md

 ---
 layout: post
 title: Essential Studio for JavaScript:Icon Package
-description: Learn here about getting started with Syncfusion Essential Studio for JavaScript:Icon Package, its elements and more.
+description: Learn here about getting started with Syncfusion Essential Studio for JavaScript:Icon Package, its elements, and more.
 platform: js
 control: General Topics
 documentation: ug